-BENEFITS
+BENEFITS:

-- Reduced distribution line losses due to lower overall voltage - More efficient grid due to lower line losses and reduced reactive power - Less generation fuel consumed and lower emissions due to grid efficiencies - Integrated control of capacitor banks provides greater ability to reduce reactive power, resulting in less apparent load on the system - Less peak load on the grid could result in a reduced need to build additional peaking generation - Optimized control of Volt-VAR devices improves the grid's ability to respond to intermittency - Helps to manage integration of distributed energy resources
+- Reduced distribution line losses due to lower overall voltage - More efficient grid due to lower line losses and reduced reactive power - Less generation fuel consumed and lower emissions due to grid efficiencies - Integrated control of capacitor banks provides greater ability to reduce reactive power, resulting in less apparent load on the system - Less peak load on the grid could result in a reduced need to build additional peaking generation - Optimized control of volt/VAR devices improves the grid's ability to respond to intermittency - Helps to manage integration of distributed energy resources

 IVVC is part of the proposed Duke Energy Carolinas Grid Improvement Plan.
-The deployment of an IVVC program for DEC is anticipated to take approximately 4-years.
-IVVC will become functional upon full integration of the control system, substation components, and distribution line components.
+The deployment of an IVVC program for DEP is anticipated to take approximately four years.
+In the meantime, DSDR will continue to operate as planned as a peak shaving resource until it is fully rolled into IVVC in 2025.